CommandCrafterx/Silk-Apps/README.md

 # Install
 To install the Apps just clone this repository.

+# Updates
-For easier updating of the apps you can use our Silk-App-Updater
+For easier updating of the apps you can use our Silk-App-Updater.